- Royal Botanic Garden & Domain

 Helping youth to plant seeds for a greener future

-Youth Community Greening is an environmental education program targeting disadvantaged urban & rural youth.
+Youth Community Greening is an environmental education program targeting disadvantaged urban and regional youth, generously sponsored by the Eden Foundation.

 Why target youth?